mahinmohd/Ability-AI/README.md

 <p>
 <ul>
   <li>Smooth 3D Spring Animations in Tic-Tac-Toe.</li>
+  <li>All views with Textual input include a sample Text to test out the app.</li>
+  <li>Sentiment Analysis also shows the score of the sentiment (Max 100).</li>
+  <li>All Views include Clear button to clear of the input Text easily.</li>
+  <li>Summarizer View shows the Number of words Before and After Summarization</li>
   <li>Auto resizable Text boxes (According to the text content in them).</li>
   <li>Smooth enlargement of the Summary box in Text Summarizer View.</li>
   <li>Word Counter in the Text Summarizer View.</li>